PengLinzhi/DyGKT/README.md

 # DyGKT: Dynamic Graph for Adaptive Knowledge Tracing
-This repository is built for the paper DyGKT: Dynamic Graph for Adaptive Knowledge Tracing.
+This repository is built for the paper DyGKT: Dynamic Graph for Knowledge Tracing.

 ## Overview